chajx1/audiology-report-writer/README.md

 ## Getting Started

-The Audiology Report Writer is already live and available for use at https://audiology-reports.web.app/
+The Audiology Report Writer is already live and available for use at https://audiology-reports.web.app/.
+To run the app locally, clone this repository and use the command "npm start".

 ## Contribution Guidelines
 While this project is relatively small, we appreciate any contributions that can help improve the application.
 If you'd like to report an issue or submit a bug fix, please use GitHub pull requests.